Squat While

 Can I customize which exercises appear?

 Yes.
-In Settings → Exercises you can enable or disable any of the 5 exercises, set the number of reps, and choose between timer mode (countdown) or manual mode (log your own reps).
+In Settings → Exercises you can enable or disable any of the 10 built-in exercises, add your own custom exercises, set reps, and choose between timer mode, manual mode, or meditation mode with ambient sounds.

 How often does the exercise popup appear?